olina-1212/olina-1212/README.md

 <h3>Hey there!
 I’m Olina 👋</h3>

-I’m Olina Chakraborty — a first-year Computer Science student at IEM, currently in that phase where code either runs perfectly or personally attacks me, with no in-between.
+I’m a first-year Computer Science student, currently in that phase where code either runs perfectly or personally attacks me, with no in-between.

 I work mainly with Java (and occasionally argue with it), while slowly stepping into web development and exploring AI/ML — mostly fueled by curiosity, caffeine, and the belief that “it’ll work this time” is a valid debugging strategy.